timonbandit/easytemplate/README.md

   - `gulp serve` (Task for creating a server with livereload)
   - `gulp full` (Task for full build, include image compression and etc.)
   - `gulp deploy` (For deployment via SSH, you need to set host, login/pass and path in gulpfile.js)
+  - `gulp publish` (For publishing app folder, exclude `src`, to your GitHub Pages.
+Need to have repository.
+[Read more here - gh-pages](https://github.com/tschaub/gh-pages))

   Including:
   - LiveReload